-Growers in some areas of North Carolina were advised to prepare to plant fall crops and reseed pastures as the downpour Wednesday boosted soil moisture to adequate levels in most of the Piedmont and coastal plain, the National Weather Service said.
+In North Carolina, the downpour boosted soil moisture to adequate levels in most of the Piedmont and coastal plain, and some areas even had surplus levels, the National Weather Service said.

-But Joe Pelissier, a meteorologist with the National Weather Service at Raleigh-Durham Airport, said no area of North Carolina had made up the water deficit that characterizes a drought.
+But Joe Pelissier, a meteorologist with the National Weather Service at Raleigh-Durham Airport, said no area of the state had made up the water deficit that characterizes a drought.

 ″The ground is so dry it needs saturation before runoff occurs,″ Blood said. ″So far at the lakes there has been no significant improvement at all.″

-In Washington, a delegation of South Carolina farmers urged officials to speed up drought aid, including the use of government-owned surpluses to help stricken producers.
+In Washington, a delegation of South Carolina farmers urged the Reagan administration and Congress to speed up drought aid, including the use of government-owned surpluses to help stricken producers.

-Harry S. Bell, president of the South Carolina Farm Bureau Federation, and other state farm leaders Wednesday asked Lyng to ″use the perogatives which he has and give us the assistance which we so desperately need.″
+Harry S. Bell, president of the South Carolina Farm Bureau Federation, and other state Farm Bureau leaders asked Agriculture Secretary Richard E. Lyng on Wednesday to ″use the perogatives which he has and give us the assistance which we so desperately need.″

-In Georiga, the state Department of Agriculture announced Wednesday that it had expanded its ″Hay Hotline″ to include national toll-free service, so that people anywhere in the country can make a free call to donate hay or transportation.
+The Georgia Department of Agriculture announced Wednesday that it had expanded its ″Hay Hotline″ to include national toll-free service, so that callers anywhere in the country can make a free call to donate hay or transportation.